chymian/bareos/bareos-sample-Cheatsheet.md

 # eb8's BareOS install Cheatsheet

-This is based on an armbian based Openmediavault Installation, but should work on any Debian Stretch or newer.
+This is based on an armbian based OpenMediaVault Installation, but should work on any Debian Stretch or newer.

 ## Prerequisites
 Minimum Setup for OMV: